Let us help you reduce the rate of SSI in your organisation

-Leukomed® by Leukoplast® is our solution to support the prevention of SSIs.
+Leukomed® by Leukoplast® is our solution to support the prevention of Surgical Site Infections (SSIs).
 A range of post-surgical dressings for use in multiple post-operative situations.
 We also offer a range of frameworks, guidelines, and support tools to assist you in minimising the risk of SSIs, as well as ongoing access to our dedicated representatives.

 The surface of Sorbact® irreversibly binds bacteria through a physical mode of action and it is safely removed4,5.
 This leads to an effective reduction of the bacterial burden in critically colonised or locally infected wounds6.
 Development of bacterial or fungal resistance is not expected.
 Clinical evidence shows that Leukomed® Sorbact® delivers results.